 They say first impressions are everything and studies have shown that a user formulates an opinion on your site in less than a second.
 Which is why choosing a theme for your Shopify store is so important.
 Selecting a theme is one of the most important things you will do during store set up.
 A theme is a skin of sorts for your Shopify site.
-The theme will set boundaries for your site and provide a certain “je’ ne sais quoi” - I always wanted to use that in a post.
+The theme will set boundaries for your site and provide a certain “je ne sais quoi.”

 There are three options to get your theme set up: